-Heavy rains and convection that occurred between April 14 and 15th pushed Waipā Garden in Kauai, Hawaii to set the new record for the greatest 24-hour rainfall total.
+Heavy rains and convection that occurred between April 14 and 15th in 2018 pushed Waipā Garden in Kauai, Hawaii to set the new record for the greatest 24-hour rainfall total.

 A rainfall gauge located at the Waipā Foundation, just west of the town of Hanalei in northern Kauai measured a total rainfall during that period of 49.69” (1262 mm).
 The previous record was 43 inches at a location near Alvin, Texas, on 25-26 July 1979 as a result of the landfall of Tropical Storm Claudette.

 Most of the rainfall that led to the new 24-hour rainfall record fell in three bursts:

 - 1300-1900 HST on the 14th, when just under 20 inches of rain was recorded